li-ronghui/LODGE/README.md

 ## 💃💃💃 Abstract
-<b>TL;DR: We propose a two-stage diffusion modle that can generate extremely long dance from given music in a parallel manner.</b>
+<b>TL;DR: We propose a two-stage diffusion model that can generate extremely long dance from given music in a parallel manner.</b>

 <details><summary>CLICK for full abstract</summary>